-Student and Staff Opportunities as of September 2018
+Student and Staff Work Opportunities as of July 2020

 Northern Arizona University’s School of Informatics, Computing and Cyber Systems (SICCS) is recruiting Ph.D. students with Research Assistantships.
 Study Food, Water, and Energy Systems resilience, Systems Engineering, Ecological Informatics, Citizen Science, and Data Science in an interdisciplinary Informatics graduate program, alongside the CSIL staff and FEWSION project scientists, in beautiful Flagstaff, Arizona.
 Ecological Informatics students entering the SICCS PhD program in upcoming years have the opportunity to participate in a world-class National Research Traineeship (NRT) cohort.
 Allied graduate programs and centers at NAU provide additional collaborative and degree opportunities, including the Center for Ecosystem Science and Society (Ecoss) and the School of Earth and Sustainability (SES).
 Women and minorities are particularly encouraged to apply.
 NAU offers a world-class collaborative environment in Informatics, Data Science, and Ecology.

 Northern Arizona University launched the Presidential Fellowship Program (PFP) in 2015 and offers generous support packages to the most highly qualified incoming Ph.D. students.
 The fellowship awards consist of a graduate assistantship stipend, a supplemental fellowship stipend offering a world-class rate of pay, full tuition remission, major medical insurance benefits, and annual professional development funding.
 Awards are renewable for up to four years.
 Presidential Fellows need to be nominated early in the application cycle, so submit inquiries to Ben Ruddell during the Fall.